Skip to main content

 “ Mahek, I am going to Bijolia….”

-“ Oh, no shit!”
+“ Oh no shit!”
 She stepped out of the car.
+She should have listened to Mahek and not come alone, perhaps.

-A black heritage car was passing by, it suddenly stopped before her.
-He peeped out.
+A black vintage car was passing by, and it suddenly stopped before her.
+A familiar face peeped out.

-“ You seem to be in trouble every day.”
+“ You seem to be in a lot of trouble on this trip.”
 He looked amused.

 “ Story of my life!”
 She shrugged.

 “ Umm… I took your advice.
-Was starting with Bijolia when the car broke down.”
+I was starting with Bijolia when the car broke down.”

 “ Bijolia?
 Then you don’t need a bus.
-I am going home for the Janmashtami Holidays.”
+I am going home for the Janmashtami Holidays.
+I will drop you off.
+You may need another cab to come back by, though.”

 “ Thank You.
 Again.”She said.
 He nodded.

-“ I am writing a project on women of Rajputana so…” She lied.
+“ I am writing a project on women of Rajputana, so…” She lied.
 She had to.
-She was not going to be a mad woman.
+She was not going to sound like a madwoman by telling him the truth.

-“ Her… okay, come with me… there are temple ruins from that area… the palace ruins are a little further away at the Kalan, but this one is near my house.”
+“ Her… okay, come with me… There are temple ruins from that area… The new royal palace is inside the fort walls, while the old palace ruins are a little further away at the Kalan, but this one is near my house.”

 He took her through the ruined corridors of what was once a temple.

-“ Parvati temple for the royals,” he said. “ There is Mandakini Kund nearby.”
+“ Mahadev temple for the royals,” he said. “ There is Mandakini Kund nearby.”

 Ajabdeh… Ajabdeh….